 - Cook a special meal.
 If you have nothing in the cupboard but Hamburger Helper, this night could turn out like any other.
-So celebrate your loved ones by creating a feast complete with the dishes they love.
+So celebrate your loved ones by creating a feast complete with their favorite dishes.
 Plan out a menu ahead of time so you can pick up all the goodies, and then gather the family to decorate the dining room and cook a fantastic meal.
 It’s the time spent together that counts, but good food certainly doesn’t hurt.

 - Make sweet treats.
 Sugar is a big part of this holiday.
 But if you’d rather not spend a ton of dough on pricy chocolates, why not try your hand at making your own?
-Gather up a few recipes for truffles, suckers, fudge, or even pastries and get the kids and your spouse on board mixing batter, whipping cream, melting chocolate, and creating some of the amazing (and personalized) treats that your family loves.
+Gather up a few recipes for truffles, suckers, fudge, or even pastries and get the kids.
+Your spouse onboard mixing batter, whipping cream, melting chocolate, and creating some of the amazing (and personalized) treats that your family loves.
 As a bonus, big batches can be given out to friends and extended family members after the holiday.

 - Movie night.
-There are tons of classic rom-coms that are sure to appeal to kids and parents alike, so look for a few fun oldies (It Happened One Night, Arsenic and Old Lace, or Bringing Up Baby, for example) or go with a more modern classic like The Princess Bride.
+Tons of classic rom-com is sure to appeal to kids and parents alike, so look for a few fun oldies (It Happened One Night, Arsenic and Old Lace, or Bringing Up Baby, for example) or go with more modern classics like The Princess Bride.
 All are tame enough for the kids, funny enough to hold their attention, and subtle enough that adults will get stuff that the kids miss.

 - Game night.
 You can pull out your old copy of Mystery Date, but younger kids might not get it, and older kids might be profoundly embarrassed to play it with their parents.
 Instead, opt for board games that everyone likes.
-Most kids love modern games like Pictureka and Apples to Apples (there is a junior edition available).
-Or you could make sure everyone is a winner with a co-operative game like Forbidden Island.
-You might even consider a higher-tech alternative like Rock Band, complete with a set list of love songs!
+Most kids love modern games like Pictureka and Apples to Apples (a junior edition is available).
+Or you could make sure everyone is a winner with a cooperative game like Forbidden Island.
+You might even consider a higher-tech alternative like a Rock Band, complete with a setlist of love songs!
 The idea is to do something different.
-Skip the flowers, chocolates, rental cars, and reservations and to connect with all the ones you love; your entire family.
+Skip the flowers, chocolates, rental cars, and reservations and connect with all the ones you love; your entire family.